mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

 Data can be passed to aliases via the argument list.
 The argument list is always evaluated from left to right.
 The arguments are passed to the alias via the $N identifiers, where N is a numeric value from starting at one.

-If we called an alias called “example” like this:
+If we called an alias called "example" like this:

 .. code:: text